-Alison Wolf is the Sir Roy Griffiths Professor of Public Sector Management, and she sits as a cross-bench peer in the House of Lords.
+Alison Wolf CBE is the Sir Roy Griffiths Professor of Public Sector Management, and she sits as a cross-bench peer (Baroness Wolf of Dulwich) in the House of Lords.
 She specialises in the relationship between education and the labour market.
-She has a particular interest in training and skills policy, universities, and the medical workforce.
-The latter is particularly appropriate to the Chair she holds, established in memory of an influential government adviser on medical management.
-Alison's latest book is The XX Factor: How Working Women Are Creating A New Society (Profile Books 2013).
+She has a particular interest in:

-Alison spent her early career in the United States working as a policy analyst for the federal government, and spent many years at the Institute of Education, University of London, where she is a visiting professor.
+Alison spent her early career in the United States working as a policy analyst for the federal government, and worked for many years at the Institute of Education, University of London.
 Alison was awarded the CBE for services to education in the Queen's 2012 birthday honours.

 Alison's Research Excellence Framework 2021 impact case study is called Rethinking and Re-engineering Government Skills Policy.
 Read the impact feature on this case study here.

 Publications could not be loaded at this time.
 Please try again later.